 Overview

-Mr. Stagg's professional experience includes serving as in-house counsel for a Fortune Global 100 company, working as an export controls lawyer at several distinguished law firms, and founding his award-winning firm that earned "highly commended" recognition from WorldECR.
+Mr. Stagg's previous legal experience includes serving a secondment as an in-house senior counsel for a Fortune Global 100 company, working as an export controls lawyer at two distinguished law firms and founding his award-winning law firm that earned "highly commended" recognition from WorldECR.
+Before his legal career, he was a defense industry analyst at Jane's Information Group and reporter for Jane's Defence Weekly.

 Not yet admitted to Virginia Bar; admitted to New York Bar and District of Columbia Bar only and practicing under supervision of lawyers licensed to practice in Virginia.